hecksalmonids/geode/README.md

 To get a list of possible field types, check the description of `thor geode:help generate`.

+The `--singleton` flag allows you to generate a singleton model class, whose matching table will only ever contain a single entry.
+This entry can be accessed by calling `ModelClassName#instance`, which will create the singular record if it does not already exist.
+Additionally, the visibility of the two model class constructors (`.new` and `.create`) is set to private.

 #### Generating a migration

 Generating a migration is also similar to Rails, and similarly not as robust.
 The command is